DasEd955/tunerdesign-gpt/README.md

 Implements layer normalization: normalizes each feature vector to zero mean and unit variance, then applies learned scale (`gamma`) and shift (`beta`) parameters.
-In the GPT model this is applied in the Pre-LN position, before each attention and feed-forward sub-layer, which stabilizes gradient flow in deep stacks.
+In the GPT model this is applied in the Pre-LN position, before each attention and feed forward sublayer, which stabilizes gradient flow in deep stacks.

 ---